Im-Rises/hotel_scraping/README.md

 ## Description

 Scraping project made in python using selenium.
-Project main goal is to scrap datas from different website for study.
+Project main goal is to scrap data from different website for study.
-The python scripts create bots that navigates through the different hotels website (hotels.com, booking, trivago and kayak).
-It will use the research system and it will scrap all hotels' data on every available pages (the data gathered are stored into differente csv files, one csv file for each website).
+The python scripts create bots that navigate through the different hotels' website (hotels.com, booking, trivago and kayak).
+It will use the research system, and it will scrap all hotels' data on every available pages (the data gathered are stored into different csv files, one csv file for each website).
 Those data can be used by the GUI app website to search for the hotel that best suit you or for analysis.
 There is specific section on the gui app that allow you to study the price of the hotel and locate them on a map.